MarioFiorino/Python-Workouts/README.md

 In such a scenario, you are tasked with solving the following requests.
 You are free to tackle them in whichever manner you deem most reasonable, relying on data structures of your choice.

 Task 1 - Basic sequencing
-Given a sequence like "ACCGXXCXXGTTACTGGGCXTTGT" of nucleotides mixed up with other elements, return the sub-sequences containing only contiguous subsets of ACTG ordered by length.Example :  in = "ACCGXXCXXGTTACTGGGCXTTGT", out = ["GTTACTGGGC", "ACCG", "TTGT", "C"]
+Given a sequence like "ACCGXXCXXGTTACTGGGCXTTGT" of nucleotides mixed up with other elements, return the sub-sequences containing only contiguous subsets of ACTG ordered by length.
+Example :  in = "ACCGXXCXXGTTACTGGGCXTTGT", out = ["GTTACTGGGC", "ACCG", "TTGT", "C"]

 Task 2 - Counting bases
 Given a sequence like "ACTWGTGCTYGATRGTAGCYZGTW", count bases and print out the distribution of the elements you find within the input sequence.
 For this task, take into account all the bases you may find, even those outside of the usual ACTG set.